-Continue through the slide show to see a number of different styles, or click on the links below to learn more about specific types of antique accent tables:
+Continue down below to see a number of different styles, including these types of antique accent tables:

 Yes, actually, tea tables were all about tea presentation.
 At a time when tea prices were high and having the means to serve the beverage was considered prestigious, every well-appointed home had a tea table in its foyer, hall, or living area waiting to serve its purpose.

 These tables were placed out of the way for daily use and then moved to the middle of the room in preparation for indulgent tea parties, according to Marvin D. Schwartz’s reference American Furniture: Tables, Chairs, Sofas, and Beds.

 Styles, Storage, and Woods

 Tea tables used during the early part of the 18th century tended to be of the rectangular variety, some of which had tray tops to aid in serving like a butler's table.